ExistensialReset/flowmosr/README.md

 *Whisper from somewhere right near your ear*

-There is a way of living where you don’t have to earn the right to exist.

 You don’t have to ask anyone if you may rest.
 You don’t have to fight for every single drop of water.
-You don’t have to hand over your strength to someone who says “I will protect you”.
+You don’t have to hand over your strength to someone who says “I will protect you”.What you have to do is make a choice.

 > This is not a rule.
-Not a plan.
-Not something you must do.

 It is only this soft question, spoken quietly inside your own chest: